mmai/piquetBook/index.md

 I04 PIQUET.

-The game then proceeds thus:&mdash;
+The game then proceeds thus:-

 A (calls his point), "Five cards."